33 Things to Do in Tijuana, Mexico + Local Info

 6. Visit the Tijuana Cultural Center (CECUT)

 It’s not all just food and drinking here in Tijuana!
-There’s a rich culture in this city as well.
+There’s plenty of rich culture in this city as well.
 The best place to learn all about it is the Tijuana Cultural Center.

 It has a unique spherical design, which houses a movie theater, in addition to gardens full of interesting sculptures, an esplanade to walk along, and rotating exhibits to learn more about the area.